Eco-Therapy

 What is Eco-Therapy?

-Eco-therapy aims to relieve suffering, reduce stress and provide emotional regulation through moving into greater connection to their natural world.
+Eco-therapy aims to relieve suffering, reduce stress and provide emotional regulation through moving into greater connection to our natural world.
 It provides a context to understand personal suffering as a response to environmental/community destruction and the artificial systems of modern human life.

 Does it really help?